 Retirement is around the corner, Aaron turned 40 years old a few weeks ago and I’m not that far behind him.
 Now that we are officially old, retirement is becoming a real concept.

-I want it to be a welcome idea, not a scary concept.
+I want retirement to be a welcome idea, not a scary concept.

 Over the last few years, we’ve concentrated on paying off all of our consumer debt.
 As a result, I’ve mostly ignored my retirement funding.

 Now that we finally have the debt gone it is time to refocus on retirement.

 In order to adequately fund your retirement, you need to have a vision of your future lifestyle.
 I believe this is the most important step toward retirement planning.

 For us, our retirement vision is focused on three areas:

 - Tons of time with family (especially grandkids)

 - Financial freedom to serve a mission for our church